-[Regulation 15B inserted in Gazette 10 Jan 2017 p.
+[Regulation 15B inserted: Gazette 10 Jan 2017 p.
 204.]

 15C.
 Penalties for continuing offences

 For the purposes of the Interpretation Act 1984 section 71, in relation to an offence committed under these regulations, the penalty for each separate and further offence committed by a person is a fine of $1 000.